NHP looking for witnesses to crash on USA Parkway

 September 28, 2017

+The rider sustained life-threatening injuries and is currently being treated at a local hospital.

-NHP received reports the Kawasaki rider and the driver of another vehicle may have been driving recklessly prior to the collision.
+Witnesses said the Kawasaki rider and the driver of a second vehicle may have been driving recklessly prior to the crash.

-If you witnessed this incident, or have any information regarding this collision, please contact Trooper Karen Garretson of the Nevada Highway Patrol Multi-Disciplinary Investigation and Reconstruction Team (M.I.R.T.) at 775-687-9618 or kgarretson@dps.state.nv.us
+If anyone has any information on the crash, contact Trooper Karen Garretson of the Nevada Highway Patrol Multi-Disciplinary Investigation and Reconstruction Team at 775-687-9618 or at kgarretson@dps.state.nv.us.

 Recommended Stories For You

-Note: - Update: One suspect arrested in Carson City homicide case